getsnacks/health-insurance-prediction/README.md

 # Insurance Charges Prediction
-This project aims to predict insurance charges based on demographic and health data using a machine learning model.
+This project tackles a real-world regression problem by predicting insurance charges based on demographic and health data using machine learning techniques.
 ## Steps
 ### Data Cleaning